How To Lower Soil pH

 Clay soil is composed of the finest rock particles — less than .002 mm.
 Clay is the result of

 extreme rock weathering over time and then being deposited by bodies of water.
 These particles

 tend to compact together.
 This compaction can cause quite a few problems.

 The only way to tell if your garden soil pH needs to be adjusted is to get a soil test.
 In Wisconsin,

 you can contact the US Soil and Forage Lab to request a soil test.
 Their web

 site contains instructions on how to collect and submit soil samples.

 Home pH soil litmus paper test kits are available at your local garden supply or hardware store, however they

-are extremely inaccurate and completely useless ofr measuring the pH level of soil.
+are extremely inaccurate and completely useless for measuring the pH level of soil.

 When you add compost to the soil the microbes and bacteria in the soil break the compost down